SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in Fortson?

-For routine preventive pumping, a permit is not required.
-However, for any repairs to the tank or drainfield, or for a full system replacement or new installation, you absolutely need a permit.
-These are issued by the Muscogee Board of Health's Environmental Health Division, which ensures the work meets local and state codes.
+For routine pumping and maintenance, no permit is required.
+However, for any major repair, alteration, or a full system replacement or new installation, you absolutely need a permit from the Muscogee Board of Health.
+They will also conduct inspections to ensure the work meets Georgia's public health codes.

 Can heavy rain delay pumping in Fortson?